Thoughts On The Future of Autonomous Vehicles

 significantly increase range, and offer a second vehicle on long road trips.

 Most American families typically own two vehicles.
 What if a family with seven children also had my CyberVAN vehicle?
-Not only could they all fit comfortably in a single vehicle, but if both parents owned and drove this CyberVAN model, they could easily embark on long or short trips out for dinner by combining two of these vehicles.
+Not only could they all fit comfortably in a single vehicle, but if both parents each owned and drove a CyberVAN model, they could easily embark on long or short trips out for dinner by combining two of these vehicles.
 This arrangement would allow the younger children to drive alongside their parents in the lead vehicle, while the older children could sit in the rear vehicle.

 Since these vehicles are fully autonomous, they could be programmed to drive in perfect lockstep synchronization, as illustrated above.
-This would significantly reduce energy consumption, as the rear vehicle would constantly benefit from the aerodynamic advantages including a lack of rolling resistance for the rear vehicle.
+This would significantly reduce energy consumption, as the rear vehicle would constantly benefit from the aerodynamic drag coefficient advantages including a lack of rolling resistance for the rear vehicle.
 On a long trip, the vehicles could take turns driving in front as the lead vehicle, and as a result could drive further on the same amount of electricity as just one vehicle could travel by itself.

 When families embark on road trip vacations, it’s common for the mother to prefer a specific destination on any given day, while the father might have a different preference.
-With a vehicle like the one featured in this article, it would be incredibly convenient to accommodate both parents’ wishes, ensuring a harmonious blend of their preferences.
+With a CyberVAN vehicle like the one featured in this article, it would be incredibly convenient to accommodate both parents’ wishes, ensuring a harmonious blend of their preferences.
 Having a local vehicle at their disposal would allow each parent to enjoy their preferred destination.

 Steampunk Design